-Understanding Dental Crowns
+Types of Dental Crowns

 Dental crowns are a cover that fits over your natural tooth.
 It completely encases your tooth, giving it a new exterior.

-- Metal Crowns–these crowns are made entirely of metal, usually noble metals like gold.
+These crowns are made entirely of metal, usually noble metals like gold.
 These crowns function very well: they require little natural tooth material to be removed, don’t cause much wear on opposing teeth, and last for a long time.
 Unfortunately, they are very obvious and make many people self-conscious about their teeth.

-- Porcelain Fused to Metal Crowns–these crowns conceal metal underneath an aesthetic ceramic exterior.
+These crowns conceal metal underneath an aesthetic ceramic exterior.
 Although these are more attractive than metal crowns, they still have a small line of metal visible at the base that can become exposed if you have receding gums.
 They are also not as translucent as natural tooth enamel, and the ceramic coating can separate from the underlying metal structure under heavy wear conditions.

-- Ceramic Crowns–these crowns are made entirely of advanced ceramic material.
+These crowns are made entirely of advanced ceramic material.
 With the increasing strength of ceramic materials, the performance of these crowns has improved dramatically in recent years, and they are now long-lasting and attractive restorations.

 Crowns for Decay and Damage

 Dental crowns are most often used to support and repair a tooth that has extensive decay or damage.
 When a tooth cracks in a way that means it no longer has structural integrity, placing a crown can strengthen and protect the tooth.
 If a tooth has extensive decay that leads to weakening of the tooth, or if the decay has reached the tooth pulp, then a crown may be used, often after a root canal procedure.